pointcarre-app/maths.pm/pms/dataviz2/01_plan_cards.md

   </div>
 </div>

-### 3️⃣ Session 3: Advanced data vizualisation
+### 3️⃣ Session 3: Advanced data visualization

-Each group must have selected a dataset and a project scope during hour 3.
+Each group must have selected a dataset and a project scope during Hour 3.
 {: .alert .alert-warning .alert-soft}

 It's good practice to think about the story you want to tell with your data.
 Combined with the characteristics of your data, **this will help you to choose the relevant graph types.**
 {: .alert .alert-success .alert-soft}

-Even though data modeling is not the scope of this course, prelaminary knowledge of the correlations and or causations and *"forces at play"* can help a lot to build story statistically defended.
+Even though data modeling is not the scope of this course, preliminary knowledge of the correlations and/or causations and *"forces at play"* can help a lot to build a statistically defensible story.
 {: .alert .alert-success .alert-soft}

 <div class="card bg-base-100 shadow-xl mb-4">